Varian-MedicalAffairsAppliedSolutions/MAAS-PlanScoreCard/README.md

 *	Guided structure builder (aka: simple mode, to be in front of current advanced structure builder)
 *	Include support for asymmetric expansions in the advanced structure builder
 *	Command line interface to output plan scores to the CLI or automate generation of CSV/PDF
+* Add stylized html report output option (in addtion to clean CSV and viewdump PDF)
 * DICOM Filemode support to be enabled by importing opensource C# DICOM library
 *	Import/Export buttons on ScoreCard Builder to support opening and saving various file types
 *	Reload current patient from Eclipse button